yashwanthky/Instacart_Market_Basket_Analysis/README.md

 - Customer Segmentation - We use k-means clustering to group customers into 5 clusters based on their ordering pattern from aisles

 - Word2vec - This will help in calculating user similarity score based on the products purchased and the order in which the orders are purchased.
 Word2vec can be thought of as a two-layer neural net that processes text by “vectorizing” words.
-Its input is a text corpus and its output is a set of vectors: feature vectors that represent words in that corpus
+Its input is a text corpus and its output is a set of feature vectors that represent words in that corpus

 - TF-IDF Transformation and Vectorization - This will also help in calculating user similarity score based on the products purchased and the order in which the orders are purchased.
 This principle is based on matrix decomposition